semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 * [roberta-large](https://huggingface.co/roberta-large)
 * [bert-base-multilingual-cased](https://huggingface.co/bert-base-multilingual-cased)

-To reproduce the exact steps of the thesis, the priorly mentioned command needs to be repeated with every ``transformer_model`` parameter:
+To reproduce the exact steps of the thesis, the previously mentioned command needs to be repeated with every ``transformer_model`` parameter:

 ```
 bash temporal_finetune.bash ./configs/crossvalidation_configs_multi
 ```

-After the finetuning is completed, the script ``evaluate_models.bash`` generates predictions in each of the model directories.
+After the finetuning, the script ``evaluate_models.bash`` generates predictions in each model directory.
 This step needs to happen before the ``crossvalidation_evaluation_machamp.py`` script is started.

 ```